andrealorenzon/testo_tesi/tesi.md

 ## Treating imbalanced datasets

-Many solutions has been put forward to treat imbalanced data problems.
+Many solutions has been put forward to treat imbalanced data problems for labeled datasets in supervised learning.
 Most fall in one of the following two approaches: using cost-sensitive learning models, and resampling the data.

 ### Cost-sensitive learning